What you need to know about COVID-19: the virus, it’s symptoms and protection

-A new human-to-human respiratory illness, called the coronavirus, has been spreading through China and surrounding countries.
-Below we answer a few questions: Why are people worried?
-Should they be?
-What can you do to protect yourself?
+A new human-to-human respiratory illness, called coronavirus COVID-19, has been spreading throughout the world.
+Here we answer a few questions: why are people worried? should they be? what can you do to protect yourself?

-The China Coronaviruses is formally called “novel coronavirus (2019-nCoV)”, which is in the same family of infections as severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
+The Coronavirus is formally called “COVID-19” or “novel coronavirus (2019-nCoV)”.
+It is in the same family of infections like severe acute respiratory syndrome (SARS) and Middle Eastern respiratory syndrome (MERS).

 Currently, scientists in China and all over the world are still working to confirm the exact source of the virus.
-China’s Health Commission vice minister Li Bin at a news conference in Beijing said the virus can be passed from person to person, but animals are usually the origin of coronaviruses.
-The infection is thought to have originated in a seafood market which also sold illegal wildlife meat in Wuhan, which now have been closed and sealed off by local government to limit potential spread.
+China’s Health Commission vice-minister Li Bin at a news conference in Beijing said the virus can be passed from person to person, but animals are usually the origin of coronaviruses.
+The infection is thought to have originated in a seafood market which also sold illegal wildlife meat in Wuhan, which now has been closed and sealed off by the local government to limit potential spread.

 Beijing also confirmed that the illness is transmitted via the respiratory tract and there is the possibility of viral mutation and further spread of the disease.

 Common human coronaviruses, including types 229E, NL63, OC43, and HKU1, usually cause mild to moderate upper-respiratory tract illnesses, like the common cold.
 Most people get infected with these viruses at some point in their lives.
 These illnesses usually only last for a short amount of time.

 The WHO explained the common signs of coronavirus infection include:

 - Shortness of breath and breathing difficulties

 In more severe cases, the infection can cause pneumonia, severe acute respiratory syndrome, kidney failure, and even death.
 This is more common in people with cardiopulmonary diseases, people with weakened immune systems, infants, and older adults.